DallasHoff/excitation/README.md

 # Excitation
-An app that helps users generate citations for papers, articles, and other academic documents
+The open-source app that helps users generate citations for papers, articles, and other academic documents

 https://excitation.app/